-Courses Offered: GOA courses are small (no more than 20 students), mostly asynchronous online courses designed so students can explore topics they care about in new ways, all while building relationships with a teacher and classmates.
+Courses Offered: GOA classes are small (no more than 20 students), mostly asynchronous online courses designed so students can explore topics they care about in new ways, all while building relationships with a teacher and classmates.
 Students should anticipate engaging the course multiple times a week, sometimes daily, including a weekly video chat with teacher and classmates.

 GOA Summer Courses are 7-week, intensive versions of our most popular 14-week courses.
 Member schools decide whether to award credit for Summer@GOA courses.
 GOA will issue transcripts to non-member school students at the close of the term.
 GOA is accredited by the New England Association of Schools and Colleges.

 - Computer Science II: Java